dweathers/dweathers.github.io/174/sum20-syllabus.md

 This is a class about learning to communicate mathematically.
 The goal is that at the end of the course a student who once was nervous about approaching new and difficult mathematics will be emboldened.

 We will learn this boldness in the context of discrete mathematics, which is frustratingly defined as "the study of discrete structures."
-A discrete structure is something whose elements enjoy a clear separation from each other; consider that the numbers 1 and 2 are clearly distinct.
-As  a counterexample consider that there is not such a clear distinction between the numbers 1, 1.1, 1.01, 1.001, and so on.
+A discrete structure is something whose elements enjoy a clear separation from each other.
+Consider the following question: What is the number following 1?
+In the set of natural numbers, the answer is simply 2.
+In the set of real numbers, there is no answer: you will find another real number between 1 and 1.1, between 1 and 1.01, and so on.
+In fact, it will not be possible for you to even list all the numbers between 1 and 1.01.
+Discrete structures are more like the former example, the natural numbers.

 Examples of discrete structures include sets, families of statements with logical connectives, sequences, Boolean matrices, graphs, and partial orders.
 Oh, and you're also going to learn how to count *real good.*

 This course is a challenging one.
 Work hard, have faith in your own abilities, and reach out to me and your classmates when you need help!